Top 10 tips for purrfect interior design

 Avoid: Hardwood floors that dent/scratch easily and require rapid cleaning should a puddle appear (hardwood floors stain very quickly)!
 If you are absolutely set of those beautiful wooden floors, then opt for harder woods e.g. mahogany or oak.

 Opt for: Laminate flooring, stone or ceramic tiles.
 These also have the additional benefit of keeping your pets cooler during hotter weather.
+You can also get tiles which have a wood like effect such as Hertford flooring company All The Floors, these look great, are easy to clean and are great for pets.

 4. The Ultimate Playzone